 Like other virtual riding platforms, there is an enormous library of Zwift workouts and Zwift training plans in its user interface – just about every timestamp and intensity is covered, including sprints, tempo intervals, threshold sessions, and lung-bursting VO2 max efforts.
 There is also the ability to perform group workouts in Zwift, as opposed to solo suffering.

 To connect with the hundreds of thousands of other users, Zwifters can use the Zwift Companion app, a free app available on iOS and Android in which you can find and sign up for events, send and receive messages, as well as follow and give ‘ride-ons’ to other users.

-Setting up to ride on Zwift is as simple as many other platforms – users can connect to Zwift via a smart trainer, or an external power meter and ANT+ or Bluetooth.
+Setting up to ride on Zwift is as simple as many other platforms – users can connect to Zwift with a smart trainer or an external power meter via ANT+ or Bluetooth.
 Smart trainers are not required for Zwift – instead, users can connect to Zwift using just a speed and cadence sensor.

-Zwift vs Sufferfest – Which do you choose?
+Zwift vs Systm – Which do you choose?

-Alternatively, Zwift has tens of thousands of riders pedalling around Watopia each and every day.
-Perhaps your motivation is low, or you’re legs aren’t feeling great on the day - having a group ride up to you, or simply having other riders suffering on the same climb with you, or a rider in the distance to chase, can do wonders for your mentality, especially when it comes to the isolating nature of virtual cycling.
+Alternatively, Zwift has tens of thousands of riders pedalling around its virtual roads each and every day.
+Perhaps your motivation is low, or you’re legs aren’t feeling great on the day - having a group ride to join or simply having other riders suffering on the same climb with you, or a rider in the distance to chase, can do wonders for your mentality, especially when it comes to the isolating nature of virtual cycling.

 There was a problem.
 Please refresh the page and try again.